-Everywhere in Thailand
+Mango Sticky Rice, Everywhere in Thailand

 Cody and I tried mango sticky rice for the first time in Thailand.
-We LOVE this dessert because it is simple, inexpensive (about 40 baht), and authentically Thai; while still full in flavour, and quantity.
+We LOVE this dessert because it is simple, inexpensive (about 40 baht), and authentically Thai; while still full in flavor, and quantity.
 The best time to enjoy sticky rice in Thailand, is April through June during mango season.
 They sometimes drizzle condensed milk over this dessert, so be sure to say “mai ow” (don’t want) before they pour it over top.

-Waffles with Black Sesame Ice Cream
+Waffles with Black Sesame Ice Cream in Bangkok, Thailand

 Cody and I both had the waffle plate with a scoop of ice-cream.
 They were warm, fresh, and flavourful, and the ice cream creamy and decadent.
 You can choose from a variety of flavours for the ice-cream like black sesame, green tea, Thai tea, chocolate, strawberry, vanilla, and more, and the waffles come in vanilla, chocolate, or red velvet.
 We also shared the dark chocolate brownie smoothie.

 France definitely falls into the latter camp, which is why I was thrilled to find this most unusual treat while visiting Toulouse at a shop called Regals.
 Purple-coloured violet petals are highly prized in this part of France and are used to make not only bath and beauty products but also a number of edible treats, many of which are vegan.
 The one that is probably the most typical is also the simplest: sugar-coated violet petals.

 The practice has expanded to include petals of other flavours, so I decided to sample a mix of violet and lilac petals while I was there.
 I was surprised at how crunchy they were.
 In fact, they seemed almost fake, like flowers made of icing on top of a wedding cake.
 This super-sweet delicacy is not one I would munch on by the handful but is certainly one that I won’t soon forget.

-Vegan Chocolate Brownie
+Vegan Chocolate Brownie in Canterbury, England

 But what amazed me most of all was the fact that it was served, not in a vegan or vegetarian restaurant, but in a regular old rock-n-roll pub in Canterbury, England called The Lady Luck.
 Adding a veggie burger to the menu is one thing, but for a mainstream eatery to create a vegan dessert, and such a killer one at that, means that either (a) The Lady Luck is light years ahead of its time, or (b) veganism is poised to take over the world.

-Happy Cow Ice Cream
+Happy Cow Ice Cream in Hong Kong, China

 Eaten Passionately by Plant-Powered Nomad: My first memorable dessert has to be Happy Cow Ice Cream in Hong Kong.
 I’m such an ice cream person (a tub of raspberry Swedish Glace ice cream will be my first meal when I return to the UK), and it seems completely illogical to me that Asia, where it is boiling hot for a lot of the year, has no decent vegan ice cream.

 Black Forest Gateau in Taipei, Taiwan

 It has to be the gateau, though.
 This cake was my first cake in Taiwan, my birthday cake, my Christmas week feeling homesick cake, and my farewell Taiwan cake.
 It’s just like the Black Forest Gateaus I remember eating in Germany when I was 15 and with my exchange family in the German alps, so although not quite as good as ice cream, it still had chilly memories to cool me down from the ridiculous heat in Taiwan.

-All over Malaysia
+Cendol; All over Malaysia

 Eaten Passionately by Vegan Food Quest: ‘Cendol’ (pronounced “chen-dol”) is eaten all over Malaysia.
 It’s a bowl full of crushed ice with green, pandan flavoured rice noodles, stewed red beans, a ladleful of sweet and salty coconut cream and a generous pouring of ‘gula melaka’ palm sugar caramel over the top.
 It’s one of those dishes where local people argue over who makes the best version and you’ll find it being sold everywhere from roadside street vendors who shave their ice by hand from frozen giant blocks to slick restaurants in Kuala Lumpur’s most expensive shopping malls.

 We first ate it when we were in Georgetown, Penang, from one of the famous families who’ve been competing for the title of ‘best cendol’ for over a hundred years.
 Imagine refreshing iciness with creamy coconut, a hint of salt, the unmistakeable flavour of pandan and sweetness from dark palm sugar syrup; once we tasted it we were hooked.

-All over Thialand
+Khanom Krok; All over Thailand

 Eaten Passionately by Vegan Food Quest: ‘Khanom Krok’ are a street food found in Thailand.
 Part pancake, part set custard, these small sweet treats are made from a delicious sweet and salty coconut milk and rice flour batter.
 The outside is crisp from sizzling in a cast iron pan yet the inside stays soft and creamy.
 Best eaten hot from the pan, they’re one of our favourite foods in Thailand and we often scour the local night markets looking for them.

 It’s great when you get to stay in an area for a while and get to know the different vendors, each with a slightly different sweetness to their batter or a thinner, crispier edge to their khan krok.
 Some add taro or sweetcorn or, true to the super sweet tooth of most Thai people, give you a little bag of sugar to shake on top.

-Thai Banana Fritter
+Thai Banana Fritter in Phuket, Thailand

 This is a vegan version of the popular local street food dessert known as Khao Mao Tord.
 The ripe banana is wrapped in pandan soaked coconut, battered and fried.
 The naturally sweet and creamy banana combines beautifully with the floral pandan-coconut mixture and the crispy, crunchy batter.
 This was a truly decadent delight full of local Thai flavors.

-Chocolate Uber Chunk and Waldorf Salad Cheesecake
+Chocolate Uber Chunk and Waldorf Salad Cheesecake in Philadelphia, PA, USA

 Eaten Passionately by Vegan Miam: These two desserts are from Vedge in Philadelphia.
 Expectations are high at this now legendary vegan restaurant but they always manage to deliver exciting dishes.
 Their desserts are inventive and varied and not to be missed.
 The first dessert is their Chocolate Uber Chunk with pretzel peanut crust, malt custard and stout ice cream.